Bharathkasyap/Simulated_USB_Data_Exfiltration/src/DLP_Vs_Sentinel.md

 ## 🧠 Introduction: Why This Document Matters

-Many entry-level candidates showcase only hands-on detection work with tools like **Azure Sentinel**, but **this file is meant to demonstrate that I understand both detection and prevention strategies.**
+Many showcase only hands-on detection work with tools like **Azure Sentinel**, but **this file is meant to demonstrate that I understand both detection and prevention strategies.**

 Even without direct Purview access, I have broken down:
 - The key differences between DLP and Sentinel analytics rules